Types of Carpet Cleaning Systems

 - Dry-Foam – A thick foam is created, sometimes even heated, and brushed through the carpet pile as it is vacuumed up.

-- Absorbent Compound Cleaning – An absorbent compound is applied to the carpeting and worked through the pile dissolving soil and simultaneously absorbing it.
+- Encapsulation or Absorbent Compound Cleaning – An absorbent compound is applied to the carpeting and worked through the pile dissolving soil and simultaneously absorbing it.
 Like the two low moisture methods above, this method lacks the ability to fully reach the base of the carpet, the inside fibers of a looped carpet, or to rinse, flush, and recover embedded soil, liquid contaminates, and 100% of the compound.

 Steam Cleaning and Hot Water Extraction